froukje/ml-ops-zoomcamp/07-project/README.md

 	* Hyperparameter tuning is done via Optuna
 	* Number of trials for hyperparameter tuning can be changed using the parameter ```n-trials```, default value is set to 200, e.g. ```python3 exp-tracking.py --n-trials 50```, to change it for the final ```training.py``` file, you need to change it directly in the script.
 	* Model parameters for hyperparameter tuning can also be change via the command line, e.g. ```n-estimators```, ```max-depth```, ```gamma```, ```eta```, etc. for ```exp-tracking.py```.
 For the final script, they need to be changed in the script.
-* Mlflow experiment tracking and model registry
+* Mlflow experiment tracking and model registry (Following videos from week 2)
-	* mlflow tracking server: local server
+	* mlflow tracking server: sqlite database
 	* mlflow backend store: sqlite database
 	* mlflow artifacts store: local filesystem
-	* Best model (lowest validation metric: RMSE) is registered using mlflow
+	* Best model (lowest validation metric: RMSE) is automatially registered using mlflow.
+Note: Even better would be to compare with the previous registered model and only register the new one if it is better than the previous one.
 	* Experiment tracking and model registry UI can be accessed via ```localhost:5000``` in the browser
-* Orchestration using prefect
+* Orchestration using prefect (Following videos from week 3)
 	* The ```main``` function is turned into a prefect ```flow```
 	* The functions ```read_data```, ```normalize```, ```onehot```, and ```training``` are turned into tasks
 	* To the the prefect UI use ```prefect orion start``` and browse to ```localhost:4200```